astropy/astropy/docs/io/ascii/index.rst

 Reading Tables
 --------------

-The majority of commonly encountered ASCII tables can be easily read with the
+The majority of commonly encountered ASCII tables can be read with the
 |read| function.
 Assume you have a file named ``sources.dat`` with the
 following contents::